Skin Cancer is preventable!

-- One in every three cancers diagnosed worldwide is skin cancer.
-80-90% of cases are caused by ultraviolet (UV) radiation.
+- One in every three cancers diagnosed worldwide is skin cancer, 80-90% of which are caused by ultraviolet (UV) radiation.

 - Canadians born in the 1990s have 2-3 times higher risk of getting skin cancer in their lifetimes (1 in 6 people) than those born in the 1960s (1 in 20).

 - There are more new cases of skin cancer each year than the number of breast, prostate, lung and colon cancers COMBINED.

 Skin cancer is caused by overexposure to UV radiation.
 The most common sources of UV radiation on the skin are the sun and artificial tanning beds.
 Though skin cancer is preventable and most often treatable, it remains the most common form of cancer.